Olivier-Berg/PPE-notes/PPE/Philosophy/Logics/Problem Sheets/Forallx/Topic 8.md

 A.
-You are saying that there is one x, so that every apple y is the same as that x
+You are saying that there is one x, so that every y is an apple if and only if it is the same as x.
+Therefore